dwyl/image-classifier/README.md

 and automatically caption the image.

 Furthermore, the app will allow the user to record an audio which describes the image(s) you want to find.

+The audio will be transcribed into a text, similar to the caption.

+We then encode these texts as vectors and run a _knn_ search.

 ## Who? 👤